IBM-Blockchain-Archive/learn-chaincode/README.md

 As the name implies, this function should be used to do any initialization your chaincode needs.
 In our example, we use Init to configure the initial state of one variables on the ledger.

-In your `chaincode.go` file,  change the `Init` function so that it stores the first element in the `args` argument to the key "hello_world".
+In your `chaincode_start.go` file,  change the `Init` function so that it stores the first element in the `args` argument to the key "hello_world".

 ```
 func (t *SimpleChaincode) Init(stub *shim.ChaincodeStub, function string, args []string) ([]byte, error) {